mmahlke/Bioinformatics_DiMeLo-seq/README.md

 </div>

 <br/>
 However, that won't always be perfect.
-There is currently no standardized normalization method or enrichment quantification for DiMelo-seq.
+There is currently no standardized normalization method or enrichment quantification for $$\textnormal{\color{green}DiMeLo-seq}$$.

 <br/>
 <br/>